| |

 and stay off the flat ground.

-I only pull the edges into other colours.
+| Now I dry brush on a layer of Stonewall Grey (already on my palette as I only pull the edges into other colours.
 I try to leave a blob of raw colour

 in the center of each puddle.

-Now an even lighter dry brush of Ghost Grey.
-I even dusted the stump a
+| Now an even lighter dry brush of Ghost Grey.
+I even dusted the stump a touch as grey is normal on trees.
+It offsets the Bonewhite too.

-and off to flocking.
+| Ok, last pic.
+Final dry brush of Skull White on just the tips of things and off to flocking.
 I put down a 50/50 mix of water and white glue in drops

 over the ground and dipped it into my flock bucket.
 I knock off the excess